 An ITE Learning Hub Webinar

-Developed by the ITE Transportation Forensics and Risk Management Council
+Developed by the ITE Pedestrian and Bicycle Standing Committee

-This fee includes a live webinar recording, webinar evaluation, and a certificate of completion.
+This fee includes a web event recording, 1 evaluation, 1 certificate of completion and 1.5 PDH credits.

-You have 60 days to view this webinar following purchase
+This course is non-refundable.
+You have 30 days to view this webinar following purchase.